“About midnight Paul and Silas were praying and singing hymns to God,

 “But Paul shouted, ‘Don’t harm yourself!
 We are all here!'”
 (Acts 16:25-28, NIV)

-It is axiomatic: When praises to God go up, the power of God comes down.
+It is axiomatic: When prayer and praises to God go up, the power of God comes down.

 This is illustrated by today’s scripture.
 Even in the midst of their pain, and the apparent wrongness of their situation (they were doing a good thing, remember; for God, no less, remember) Paul and Silas found reasons to pray and to sing!